ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

  branch by running `git fetch`, which only checks if there are changes, and then `git status` to see how your local and remote branch compare in terms of commit history.
+- It's best to make sure your repository is in a clean state with no staged or unstaged changes.
 - If the local and upstream branches have diverged - have different commit history - the command will attempt to merge both, dealing with conflicts as discussed in Lesson 1.